NeurodataWithoutBorders/nwb-schema/docs/source/format_auto_docs/format_spec_doc.rst

                         "doc": "Unit that axis data is stored in (e.g., degrees)", "name": "unit",
                         "type": "text"
+                    },
+                    {
+                        "doc": "Size of viewing area, in meters", "name": "field_of_view",
+                        "type": "float"
                     }
                 ],
                 "doc": "Power response on the second measured axis.
 Response is scaled so 0.0 is no power in the response and 1.0 is maximum relative power.", "name": "axis_2_power_map",
+                "quantity": "?",
                 "type": "float32"
+            },
+            {
+                "doc": "Two-element array describing the contents of the two response axis fields.
+Description should be something like ['altitude', 'azimuth'] or '['radius', 'theta']", "name": "axis_descriptions",
+                "type": "text"
             }
         ],
         "doc": "Intrinsic signal optical imaging or widefield imaging for measuring retinotopy.
 Stores orthogonal maps (e.g., altitude/azimuth; radius/theta) of responses to specific stimuli and a combined polarity map from which to identify visual areas.<br />Note: for data consistency, all images and arrays are stored in the format [row][column] and [row, col], which equates to [y][x].
 Field of view and dimension arrays may appear backward (i.e., y before x).",